roboception/rc_genicam_api/README.md

 *created* in the project explorer.

 After installation, the install directory will contain three sub-directories.
-The 'bin' directory contains the tools, DLLs and the default transport layer.
-The include and lib sub-directories contain the headers and libraries for using the API in own programs.
+The 'bin' directory contains the tools, DLLs and the default transport layer including configuration.
+The 'include' and 'lib' sub-directories contain the headers and libraries for using the API in own programs.

 Tools
 -----

 The tools do not offer a graphical user interface.
-They are meant to be called from a shell (e.g. Power Shell under Windows) and controlled by command line parameters.
+They are meant to be called from a shell (e.g. Power Shell under Windows) or script and controlled by command line parameters.
 Calling the tools without any parameters prints a help text on the standard output.

-NOTE: If any tool returns the error 'No transport layers found in path ...',
-      then read the section 'Transport Layer' below.
+NOTE: If any tool returns the error 'No transport layers found in path ...', then read the section 'Transport Layer' below.

 * gc_info